 What are the biggest challenges your prospective customers face?
 This question is something both your sales and marketing team must be experts on to drive business growth and revenue.

-In both sales and marketing, you need to uncover your prospects’ pain points in order to position your product or service as the solution.
+In both sales and marketing, you need to uncover your customers’ pain points in order to position your product or service as the solution.

 But no customer is the same – sales reps must ask the right questions to present a solution that caters to that specific prospect and their business.

-Let’s explore the best ways to uncover pain points, align insights, and solve these problems.
+Let’s explore the best ways to uncover customer pain points, align insights, and solve these problems.

 Pain points are issues or problems that are causing prospective customers of your business “pain,” requiring a solution.

 Uncovering customer pain points ultimately affects both your sales and marketing strategy.